Frequently Asked Questions

 |GNSS||This is the antenna port for the GPS antenna|

 When connecting the AW12 to the antenna, always make sure that the appropriate leads from the antenna are connected to the appropriate RF connectors to avoid damage to the AW12 or antenna.
-See the list of certified antennas on Assured Wireless Support page that we have tested for compatibility with the AW12.
+See the list of certified antennas on the AW12/products/ page that we have tested for compatibility with the AW12.

 The GNSS SPA Connector provides both the RF and power connection to the external, active GNSS/GPS antenna.

-Yes, the AW12 requires its own 3FF Micro SIM card.
+Yes, the AW12 requires its own 3FF High Temperature Range Micro SIM card.
 Follow the instructions in the Quick Start Guide to insert it.
-You should contact your FirstNet or AT&T Sales Representative, Authorized Dealer or Reseller for more information.
+You should contact your FirstNet or AT&T Sales Representative, Authorized Dealer or Reseller for more information on the qualifications and how to obtain it.

 Yes.
-An HPUE-provisioned AW12 automatically identifies to base stations that it has HPUE capability.
+A MegaRange HPUE-provisioned AW12 automatically identifies itself to the network that it has Power Class 1 MegaRange/HPUE capability.

 To avoid interference, we recommend that the LTE antenna connected to the AW12 be physically separated by a meter (three feet) or more from existing LTE or LMR antennas on the rooftop of a vehicle.